RajayPreddie/cs8395-test-chat-gpt-in-finding-first-error/README.md

   ```
   python main.py --generate_responses
   ```
 - `-- model`: This is here for integrating with the [cs8395/test-suite](https://github.com/nkalupahana/cs8395-test-suite).
 The input model is not used.
 The repository utilizes gpt-4.
+I recommend to not use the model argument.

 ## Features